saturnlighting/literature-review/README.md

 “Precise estimates of optimal illuminance, these ranging from 8.9 lx to 26 lx, depending on location” (B. Portnov et al. 2022).

+“using warmer lights and increasing light uniformity can result in 30–50% energy savings on SL.
+Using this assessment, we estimate that for medium-size cities with population of 200–400 K residents, energy savings on SL can reach 8–23 MWh per annum, which is equal to the output of a small-to-medium-size power plant” (Saad, Portnov, and Trop 2021).

 “higher levels of illumination and uniformity positively affect FoS, while lights perceived as warm tend to generate higher FoS than lights perceived as cold” (B. A. Portnov et al. 2020).